 A "yes" vote shows you are willing to protect Peru and your neighbors from being swindled by companies who get to pocket our tax dollars and get paid by subsidies from our electric companies and government.
 This is called corporate welfare.
 Too much of our country is owned and operated by big corporations where the rich get richer and the poor get poorer.
 Do not let Peru "help'' these types of companies.
 We should help each other, the people who need it.

 By keeping our resources local we also keep our business local.
 I have only hired people and contractors who live in Peru or Hinsdale since I moved here four years ago.
 I vowed I would always keep my money local for anything I possibly could.
-A "yes" vote on the proposed bylaw at the annual town meeting shows that we as a community want to keep our business local!
-This is what the town needs: local energy for the local people.

 A two-thirds vote is needed to pass.
 Everyone in the town should vote "yes" to unite this community, so we can stand together once again and let the wind controversies die down once and for all.